Death on the Nile: Plot

 Poirot tells Race, Bessner, and Cornelia that Simon killed Linnet.
-The murder was planned by Jacqueline; the pair are still lovers.
-Linnet had deliberately and unashamedly tried to take Simon away from Jacqueline, and Simon decided to go along with it so he could murder her for her money later.
+Jacqueline planned the murder, as the pair are still lovers.
+When Linnet deliberately tried to seduce Simon into leaving Jacqueline, Simon decided to go along with it so he could murder her for her money and marry Jacqueline later.
 Afraid of the none-too-bright Simon being caught and executed, Jacqueline concocted what she thought was a foolproof plan.
 On the night of the murder, Jacqueline deliberately missed Simon, who faked his leg injury with red ink.
-While Fanthorp and Cornelia were distracted by Jacqueline, Simon took the pistol, went to Linnet's cabin, and shot her.
+While Jacqueline distracted Fanthorp and Cornelia, Simon took the pistol, went to Linnet's cabin, and shot her.
 He placed the nail polish bottle that had contained the red ink on Linnet's washstand, then returned to the lounge and shot himself in the leg.
-Simon used the stole to silence the pistol, loaded a spare cartridge to make it seem that only two shots were fired, and threw the pistol overboard.
-Louise had witnessed Simon entering Linnet's cabin that night, and hinted at this to Simon when Poirot was interviewing her, planning to blackmail him.
+Simon used the stole to silence the pistol, loaded a spare cartridge to make it seem that only two shots were fired, and threw the gun overboard.

+Louise had witnessed Simon entering Linnet's cabin that night and hinted at this to Simon when Poirot was interviewing her, planning to blackmail him.
 Jacqueline, again in an attempt to protect her lover, stabbed Louise to death.
-Mrs Otterbourne saw Jacqueline entering Louise's cabin; when she went to tell Poirot, Simon had raised his voice to alert Jacqueline in the next room.
-She immediately shot and killed Otterbourne before the truth could be revealed.
+Mrs Otterbourne saw Jacqueline entering Louise's cabin; when she went to tell Poirot, Simon had raised his voice to alert Jacqueline in the next room, and she shot Mrs Otterbourne to silence her.
 Poirot confronts Simon, who confesses.
 He is arrested, as are Jacqueline and Richetti.
 As the steamer arrives back in Shellal and the passengers disembark, Jacqueline shoots Simon and herself with another pistol so they may escape the gallows.
 When pressed, Poirot reveals he had always known she had a second pistol, but had chosen to allow her to take her own life.

+Characters

+Passengers

+Hercule Poirot - Renowned Belgian private detective.

+Colonel Johnnie Race - Poirot's friend and a Secret Service agent.

+Linnet Doyle (née Ridgeway) - An extremely wealthy heiress who always believes she is justified in her actions.

+Simon Doyle - Linnet's simple-minded new husband and former land agent.

+Jacqueline de Bellefort - Linnet's former friend and Simon's ex-fiancée; English-born but raised in South Carolina.

+Mrs Allerton - A kind middle-aged passenger who is affectionate to her son.

+Tim Allerton - The mistrustful and suspicious son of Mrs Allerton, who dislikes Poirot.

+Andrew Pennington - One of the two shady American trustees of Linnet Doyle.

+Carl Bessner - An Austrian physician who serves as the doctor-on-scene during the mystery.

+Mr Ferguson - actually Lord Dawlish, who has become a wealth-hating Communist and renounced his aristocratic heritage.

+James Fanthorp - A young solicitor and the nephew of Linnet's English trustee, who is secretly investigating Pennington.

+Guido Richetti - A garroulous Italian archaeologist with a fiery temper.